gopavasanth/ToolWatch/README.md

 > _For production, we use Wikimedia Cloud database, and for production purposes we may need to create a .env file, with variables defined._

+### Starting the app

+1. Run the database service (MariaDB instance, if running locally).
+2. Run the Flask app: `python app.py`
+3. Open your web browser and visit `http://localhost:5000` to view the tool health status.

+## Production

 ### Connect to DB Instance

-To connect to the DB instance, use the following command:
+To connect to the production DB instance, use the following command:

 ```sh
 ssh -L:3307:tools.db.svc.wikimedia.cloud:3306 gopavasanth@login.toolforge.org